mbkoltai/mbkoltai.github.io/_posts/ecopol/2020-04-09-covid-visualization.md

 ---

 This post includes graphs of the dynamics of the COVID19 pandemic, as well as notes that I am making on the science (mostly epidemiologic modeling), economics and politics of the pandemics.
 As of early April (9th of April) the notes are rather messy, I plan to clean them up with time.

 There are two main interests that go through the notes.
-On the one hand I am interested in mathematical modeling of how the epidemic is spreading and the tentatives to slow it down or suppress it.
-On the other I am interested in structural analysis of how it might change society, especially on the medium/long-term.
+First, I am interested in mathematical modeling of how the epidemic is spreading and the efforts to slow it down or suppress it.
+Second, I am interested in structural analysis of how it might change society, especially on the medium/long-term.

 ## Table of contents